 What is interesting however is not so much Albert Einstein inventions but the inventions that happened as a result of some of Einstein’s theories and discoveries.

-Lasers are used alongside fibre optic cables for incredibly fast data transmission.
-Without this discovery we could have had very limited data transfer rates!
+Lasers are used alongside fiber optic cables for incredibly fast data transmission.
+Without this discovery, we could have had very limited data transfer rates!

 Many smoke detectors use a radioactive element named americium 241.
 This element decays according to Einstein’s equation E=mc².
 Radiation from the breakdown ionizes air molecules which creates a smoke sensitive electric field.